Ghost-Recon131/FP-a2-s3843790/README.md

    | :--------------------: | :-------: | :-------------------: |:---------: |:---------------------:|
    | Locked due to spacing  | Reserved  | Locked due to spacing | Reserved   | Locked due to spacing |

    This will result in lost capacity for the company.
-Hence the current implementation is more likely to be chosen by a company.
+Hence, the current implementation is more likely to be chosen by a company.